pgrudzien12/svm-fasionmnist/readme.md

 ## Results

 This classifier turns out to be quite good compared even compared to the NN's.
-Some classes like shoes and bags most likely have difeerentiating HOG descriptors and the SVM could separate those from the other classes quite well.
+Some classes like shoes and bags most likely have differentiating HOG descriptors and the SVM could separate those from the other classes quite well.

 Here is the comparison:
 https://github.com/zalandoresearch/fashion-mnist